ameeno/DELL-DW1820A-Drivers/README.md

 ### DELL-DW1820A-Drivers
-This repo will contain drivers for DW1820A m.2 2230 Wifi card for Mac/Windows/Linux.
+This repo contains drivers for DW1820A m.2 2230 Wifi card for Mac/Windows/Linux.

 I was asked about the card I chose for my Lenovo Thinkpad T440P Hackintosh Project.
 ***
     https://github.com/ameeno/Lenovo-Thinkpad-T440P-Hackintosh

+* **Working also on Dell G7 7588**

 **Most of the wifi cards for this laptop are $50+ USD.**